jkotlinski/gbchrono/README.md

 ## About

-The Game Boy Clock Accuracy Challenge is about determining real clock speeds of Game Boys.
+The Game Boy Clock Accuracy Challenge is about determining the real clock speed of all different Game Boy models.

 ## Background